slotThe/slotThe.github.io/posts/topic-spaces.md

 tags: haskell, xmonad
 ---

-One of my favourite—and most used—modules is XMonad.Actions.TopicSpace.
+One of my favourite—and most used—modules is `XMonad.​Actions.​TopicSpace`.
 However, it seems relatively unknown among the general XMonad community.
 I fear this is due to the fact that the module is quite old and formerly had a rather high barrier to entry.
 Despite having been given shiny